 “Reps that charge $400 per contract think they’ll sell more, but those closing $800–$1,200 contracts actually sell the most.
 Why?
 Because they believe in their service, hold their value, and don’t race to the bottom.”

-If you’re knocking doors selling pest control or just getting started and need to know everything about how to sell pest control, this guide will walk you through how to sell pest control in a way that you’re closing bigger deals by positioning yourself as the expert, crafting a compelling offer, and using effective sales techniques to drive higher contract values.
+If you’re knocking doors selling pest control or just getting started and need to know everything about how to sell pest control, this guide will walk you through how to sell pest control so that you’re closing bigger deals by positioning yourself as the expert, crafting a compelling offer, and using effective sales techniques to drive higher contract values.

 Understanding Your Market: Who Are You Really Selling To?